timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 ####  Factor 8: Concurrency
 **Factor eight**, concurrency, advises us that **cloud-native applications should scale out using the process model**.
 There was a time when, if an application reached the limit of its capacity, the solution was adding CPUs, RAM, and other resources (virtual or physical), which is called **vertical scaling**.

-A much more **modern approach**, one ideal for the kind of elastic scalability that the cloud supports, is to **scale horizontally** where you create multiple instances of your application and then distribute the load among those instances.
+A much more **modern approach**, one ideal for the kind of elastic scalability that the cloud supports, is to **scale horizontally**, where you create multiple instances of your application and then distribute the load among those instances.
-TAP includes a serverless application runtime for Kubernetes, which provides **configurable horizontal auto-scaling** and **scale to zero** functionality called **Knative**.
+TAP includes a serverless application runtime for Kubernetes, which provides **configurable horizontal auto-scaling** and **scale-to-zero** functionality called **Knative**.

 ```dashboard:open-url
 url: https://knative.dev/docs/